Life Guards (Sweden): Life Guards standard

 The standard was presented to the then Life Guard Dragoons (K 1) at the regimental barracks in Stockholm by His Majesty the King Carl XVI Gustaf on 4 December 1995 - the regimental memorial day of the battle of Lund in 1676.
 It was used by the regiment until the amalgamation with the Svea Life Guards on 1 July 2000.
 The standard is also carried by the Dragoon Battalion of the Life Guards.
 The standard is drawn by Bengt Olof Kälde and embroidered by hand in insertion technique by Maj-Britt Salander/company Blå Kusten.
 Blazon: "On white cloth in the centre the Swedish Royal coat of arms as to the law without mantle.
 In each corner a royal crown proper with red lining.
-On the reverse battle honours (Lützen 1632, Lund 1676, Oldendorf 1633, Landskrona 1677, Wittstock 1636, Düna 1701, Leipzig 1642, Kliszow 1702, Warsaw 1656, Pultusk 1703, Fredriksodde 1658, Holovczyn 1708, Tåget över Bält 1658, Hälsingborg 1710, Halmstad 1676, Svensksund 1790) horizontally placed and in each corner three open crowns placed two and one (a legacy from the former Royal Life Regiment Dragoons, K 2), all yellow.
+On the reverse battle honours (Lützen 1632, Lund 1676, Oldendorf 1633, Landskrona 1677, Wittstock 1636, Düna 1701, Leipzig 1642, Kliszów 1702, Warszawa 1656, Pultusk 1703, Fredriksodde 1658, Holowczyn 1708, Tåget över Bält 1658, Hälsingborg 1710, Halmstad 1676, Svensksund 1790) horizontally placed and in each corner three open crowns placed two and one (a legacy from the former Royal Life Regiment Dragoons, K 2), all yellow.
 White fringe."
 A new standard was presented by His Majesty the King Carl XVI Gustaf on 19 March 2014 at the Cavalry Barracks (Kavallerikasernen).
 The standard was made by Kristina Holmgård Semitjov, the same artist who made the 2016 colour of the Life Guards.

 Life Company colour

 The colour of the Svea Life Guards' Life company was presented in 1868 by Her Majesty the Queen Lovisa who also embroidered it by hand together with her ladies-in-waiting.
-Blazon: "On white cloth in the centre the Royal monogram of His Majesty the King Carl XV between three open crowns, all yellow and with red lining in the crowns.
+Blazon: "On white cloth in the centre the Royal monogram of His Majesty the King Charles XV between three open crowns, all yellow and with red lining in the crowns.
 Fringe of golden threads."